Am I Chopped? | A Self-Perception & Confidence Quiz

 Kinda Cute (read: your attractiveness depends on context)

 You likely sit in the realistic middle: sometimes you feel amazing, sometimes you don’t.
 Lighting, mood, energy, and environment change how you show up, look, and feel.
+This range is common.
+It also means:

 • You’re approachable